 Also, no single action (cowboy type) revolvers are permitted because they can’t be loaded and fired quickly enough for this competition.
 The exception to this is if there is a special “side match” for type of revolver.

 The Lewis Class System will be used to determine prize distribution in each division.
 Payouts will be based on the number of competitors in a particular division.
 A shooter may enter multiple times if desired.
-The only exception will be if a shooter has come in first (1st) in a division during a season they are allowed to enter in that division only once each week for the rest for the season.

 Check out the Rules page for the particulars.